 Burke [2002] surveys additional common technique like Demographic , Utility-based and Knowledge-based .
-Recommender systems are commonly based on some personalize estimating rating technique which saved on internal data information while recommendation algorithm is gain throw users rating.[ Adomavicius et al 2002] .
+Recommenders systems are commonly based on some personalize estimating rating technique which saved on internal data information while recommendation algorithm is gain throw users rating [ Adomavicius et al. 2002] .
+Most recommender systems are domain specific. users’ needs to maintain different profiles on different systems causing to interspersion of user model data through separated systems ,each system need to initialize user data , collect is rating and scattered all across the web when it have the several user instance.

 Graphs as data structures

 Graph is a representation of a set of objects where some pairs of the objects are connected by links The interconnected objects are represented by mathematical abstractions called vertices, and the links that connect some pairs of vertices are called edges (Wikipedia 2012 ).
-Graphs are widely used for modeling complicated data, including chemical compounds, protein interactions, XML documents, and multimedia [jiang 2007], main advantage of deploying graph in computerize systems is the abilities to automatically traverse and reason on it.
-Used graph is to reduce analysis of source-target implantation based on web linked hierarchy (MapReduce problem) [Dean & Ghemawat 2004] .
+Graphs are widely used for modeling complicated data, including chemical compounds, protein interactions, XML documents, and multimedia [jiang 2007], main advantage of deploying graph in computerized systems is the abilities to automatically traverse and reason on it..

 Graph traversal